 It should be noted the electorate for the Labour Leadership was relatively small compared to general elections.
 A total of 422,000 voted and Jeremy Corbyn won with 251,000 votes.

 In reality there are many factors that might help us predict the result of elections and at best social media engagement is just one factor.
 Social media interactions can also be both positive and negative.
 In the case of Donald Trump in the U.S. some posts are liked or shared because they are negative.
+For insight it this, check out 8 reasons for Donald Trump’s social media success.
 Thus looking at total interactions is not enough we would need to look at some form of sentiment analysis if we were trying to establish support.
 Alternatively we can just look at engagement with their own Facebook page.
 On the assumption the author does not post anything negative about them themselves we can reasonably assume that “likes” and “shares” will be broadly supportive of the author.

 You can see the full analysis of Donald Trump’s page here.
 What the chart shows is that in July posts on his page gathered around 6m “likes” and “shares”.
 This compared to just over 3m “likes” and “shares” for posts published in the same month on Ben Carson’s Facebook page, see the chart below.
 However, we can see that total interactions for posts published by Ben Carson jumped in August to overtake those for Donald Trump.
 This engagement appears to be in line with the latest polls that show Ben Carson and Donald Trump are now neck and neck in the polls.